alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-08-08-saudi-arabia.md

 ---
 layout: post
-title: "By the Mercy of Allah and His Benevolence the rulers of this country apply Shari'ah"
 publisher: "alsalafiyyah@icloud.com"
+title: By the Mercy of Allah and His Benevolence the rulers of this country apply Shari'ah
-source: "Majmu' Fatawa wa Muqolat 23/188"
+source: Majmu' Fatawa 23/188
 hijri: Dhul-Hijjah 18, 1441
+date: 2020-08-08
 locale: en
 note: false
 lang: en
-active: wahhabi
+active: muqolat
+category: [muqolat,manhaj]
 excerpt: "By Allah's Mercy and Benevolence, the rulers of this country were guided since the time of Imam Muhammad ibn Sa'ud to the time of the Custodian of the Two Sacred Mosques apply Shari'ah, which is one of Allah’s greatest favors."
 muftis:
   shaykh: